-- Never place a battery on top of the charger. - · Never expose charger to rain or snow. - Never unplug charger by pulling on the electrical cord.
+- Never expose charger to rain or snow. - Never unplug charger by pulling on the electrical cord.
 This will damage the cord. - Never open a charger or attempt to repair it yourself.
 Return charger to Sunrise or have repairs made only by a qualified person. - Keep cord out of the way, where it will not be stepped on, tripped over, or damaged.